Aba, Nigeria: History

 The city was initially a trade centre, which eventually became an administrative centre of Britain's colonial government.
 Aba has been a major commercial centre ever since it became part of British Nigeria.

 The Aro Expedition, which was part of a larger military plan to quell anti-colonial sentiment in the region, took place in the area of Aba between 1901 and 1902.
 During this military action, the British defeated the native Aro people with a presumably large number of casualties.
 In 1901, the British founded a military post in Aba and in 1915, a railroad was constructed to link it to Port Harcourt, which transported agricultural goods such as palm oil and palm kernels.

 In 1929, Aba was the site of a revolt by Igbo women, historically known as Women's War, which was a protest against the colonial taxation policy.
 The riot started as a peaceful protest against the initial census of women in the region and subsequent assumed taxation of the women based upon rumours.
 The protests spread throughout the region, but remained peaceful until a pregnant woman was knocked over during a "scuffle", and the lady lost her child.
 News of this "act of abomination" spread rapidly, and violent reactions ensued.
 After more protests, a mass of 10,000 women marched on Aba.
 Sources dispute the casualty rate, with 55 to over 100 deaths being reported.
 By the 1930s, Aba was becoming a large urban community with an established industrial complex.

 During the height of the Nigerian Civil War in 1967, the capital of Biafra was moved to Umuahia from Enugu.
 Aba was a very strategic Biafran city and was heavily bombed and air-raided during the Civil War.

 Upon the creation of Abia State in 1991, the old Aba township was divided into two local government areas, being Aba South and Aba North, while the suburban neighborhood of what was then known as Obioma Ngwa L.G.A. was divided into three L.G.A.s (namely Osisioma Ngwa, Obingwa and Ugwunagbo) for administrative convenience.

-Aba is the home of many distinguished families such as the Emejiaka Egbu family of Aba la Ohazu, the Ogbonna family of Eziukwu-Aba, the Ichita family of Umuokpoji-Aba, the Omenihu family of Obuda-Aba, the Ugbor family of Aba-Ukwu, the Ugwuzor family Umuokpoji Aba, the Ihemadu family of Ohabiam, the Ukaegbu family of Aba-ukwu, the Ahunanya family of Ohabiam, among others.
+Aba is the home of many distinguished families such as the Emejiaka Egbu family of Aba la Ohazu, the Ogbonna family of Eziukwu-Aba, the Ichita family of Umuokpoji-Aba, the Omenihu family of Obuda-Aba, the Ugbor family of Aba-Ukwu, the Ugwuzor family of Umuokpoji Aba, the Ihemadu family of Ohabiam, the Ukaegbu family of Aba-ukwu, the Ahunanya family of Ohabiam, among others.